csaf-poc/csaf_distribution/docs/csaf_provider.md

  - provider_metadata: Configure the provider metadata.
  - provider_metadata.list_on_CSAF_aggregators: List on aggregators
  - provider_metadata.mirror_on_CSAF_aggregators: Mirror on aggregators
  - provider_metadata.publisher: Set the publisher.
-Default: `{"category"= "vendor", "name"= "Example Company", "namespace"= "https://example.com"}`.
+Default: `{"category"= "vendor", "name"= "Example Company", "namespace"= "https://example.com", "issuing_authority"= "We at Example Company are responsible for publishing and maintaining Product Y.", "contact_details"= "Example Company can be reached at contact_us@example.com, or via our website at https://www.example.com/contact."}`.